-With a wife and four children, plus such a diverse portfolio, family man Peter has a lot on his plate but somehow manages to juggle all his projects to strike a happy work/life balance to ensure quality time with Emily and the kids.
+With a wife and four children, plus such a diverse portfolio, family man Peter has a lot on his plate.
+Still, he somehow manages to juggle all his projects to strike a happy work/life balance to ensure quality time with Emily and the kids.
 Of Greek-Cypriot descent, when it’s time for a break from A&R, the keen chef heads to his home in Cyprus with his family for some much-needed R&R and to indulge in the Greek gastronomy.

 The proudest moments of his career so far?
-“I’ve had so many, I don’t think I could possibly choose… I’ve been extremely lucky that I’ve had so many opportunities in my career, from singing to TV presenting and even acting now.
+“I’ve had so many, and I don’t think I could choose… I’ve been fortunate that I’ve had so many opportunities in my career, from singing to TV presenting and even acting now.
 As for the most rewarding aspect of what he does, he says he’s grateful for the opportunities that have been offered.
-“It’s just been amazing that I’ve had so many doors opening and I’ve been lucky enough to give new things a try!”
+“It’s just been amazing that I’ve had so many doors opening, and I’ve been lucky enough to give new things a try!”

 Tips from a top pop star!
 Peter has advice aplenty for readers thinking about going into the music business:

 – The music business is not the same place that it was when I first started in the industry, but if you’ve got talent, then you need to find different ways to be spotted now.